SerhiiCho/timeago-docs/docs/versions/v3/upgrade.md

 description: Detailed guide on how to upgrade Timeago from v2 to v3
 ---

-# Upgrade Guide from v2 to v3
+# Upgrade Guide: v2 to v3
-Timeago `v3` was a major release with the full rewrite of the library.
-It gave us a better and easier way to add support for a new language and improved error handling.
-This guide will help you to upgrade from `v2` to `v3`.
+Timeago `v3` is a major release featuring a complete rewrite of the library.
+This rewrite introduces a more streamlined process for adding new language support and significantly improves error handling.
+This guide will help you transition from `v2` to `v3` smoothly.

-I've decided to not include new features in this release to make the upgrade process as smooth as possible.
-I'll add them in the next feature release.
-The version `3.0.0` focuses on the Timeago API changes.
+To simplify the upgrade process, no new features have been introduced in this release.
+Version [v3.0.0](https://github.com/SerhiiCho/timeago/pull/40) focuses entirely on changes to the Timeago API.
+New features are added in the [v3.1.0](https://github.com/SerhiiCho/timeago/pull/41) release, such as [support for 🇨🇳 Simplified Chinese language](https://github.com/SerhiiCho/timeago/issues/24), and extended configuration options.

 ## Breaking Changes
 - **Update package namespace**.
 Changed package namespace to `github.com/SerhiiCho/timeago/v3`